 One of the questions I’m most often asked or one of the concerns I most often hear when it comes to blogging and Instagramming is, “How do you come up with new content ideas all the time??!”
-In a content-driven world, sometimes it can be hard to come up with new, fresh content that’s creative, compelling, and clickworthy (my holy grail of C’s).
+In a content-driven world, sometimes it can be hard to come up with Instagram ideas that are new and fresh and content that’s creative, compelling, and clickworthy (my holy grail of C’s).
 I get it, sistah!
 So to help ya out, I’m sharing a laundry list of ideas for blog and Instagram photography.
 Think of this as your ultimate shot list the next time you’re in need of some photos or content, but aren’t quite sure where or what to tackle first!

 1.)
 What I’m drinking